L-Blondy/up-fetch/README.md

 ### ✔️ Retry

-The retry functionality is provided via an **adapter** rather than being integrated directly into the core library.
-This design choice helps keep the base bundle size as small as possible, since many applications don't require retry capabilities.
+The retry functionality allows you to automatically retry failed requests with configurable attempts, delay, and condition.

 ```ts
 const upfetch = up(fetch, () => ({